LTCC multi layer ceramic circuits

 Functionality of a LTCC circuit

 Low temperature cofired ceramics are multilayer circuits consisting of individual ceramic layers.
-By printing the individual ceramic layers, conductive tracks, resistors as well as capacitive and inductive functionalities can be generated.
-For the production of multilayer circuits, the ceramic carriers must be pressed and finally sintered at 850 to 900° C. The ceramic carriers must be printed on the ceramic layers to produce capacitive and inductive functionalities.
+Conductive tracks, resistors as well as capacitive and inductive functionalities can be generated by printing the individual ceramic layers.
+For the production of multilayer circuits, the ceramic carriers must be pressed and finally sintered at 850 to 900 °C. The ceramic carriers must be printed on the ceramic layers to produce capacitive and inductive functionalities.

 Applications of ceramic substrate technologies